Hozwe/Nelly/README.md

 ## About

 Nelly is an open source, fully customizable Discord bot that is constantly growing.

-You can join the official [Hozww's Community Server](https://discord.gg/qrJU8amZFz) for all questions, suggestions, and assistance!
+For all questions, suggestions, and assistance join the official [Hozww's Community Server](https://discord.gg/qrJU8amZFz)

 ## Features